Salut Salon: Angelika Bachmann

 Angelika Bachmann, born in 1972 in Hamburg, was exempted from the regular school curriculum and was thus able to devote her time entirely to playing the violin.
 This enabled her to make her solo debut with the Hamburger Symphoniker at the tender age of seven.
 She studied with Roland Greutter, concertmaster of the Hamburg Radio Symphony Orchestra, among others, which helped her win first prize multiple times in Germany's prestigious Jugend musiziert competition.
 In 2007 she published Flexible Strings: Five Pieces for Variable String Ensemble, a collection of her arrangements, with Breitkopf & Härtel.
 In addition to music, Bachmann also studied German and Philosophy.
 In October 2011 she received the Federal Cross of Merit for her involvement in musical work with children and adolescents.

 Iris Siegfried

 Iris Siegfried, also born 1972 in Hamburg, was also a prize winner of the Jugend musiziert competition.
 Soon she discovered her vocal talents in performances with various choirs and a cappella groups.
 Alongside her musical studies, she graduated in 2000 with a degree in law.
 Since then she has worked as a lawyer for a Hamburg law practice specialising in competition and copyright law.
 In addition, she took a second degree as a culture manager from the Hochschule für Musik und Theater Hamburg.
-As of 2008, she is a lecturer at the Institut für Kultur- und Medienmanagement at that university.
+As of 2008, she is a lecturer at the Institut für Kultur- und Medienmanagement at that university, and from 2018 became a professor at that university.
 In October 2011, she received the Federal Cross of Merit.
+She left Salut Salon in November 2022 after 22 years.